 Note: When connecting the device, make sure you "cross" the wires - the TX pin on your board needs to be connected with the RX pin on the device, and the RX pin - with the TX pin on the device.
 Also make sure the ground pins of both devices are connected.

 '''

 uart.any()

 '''

-Return True if any characters waiting, else False.
+Return True if any data is waiting, else False.

+'''

 uart.read([nbytes])

+'''

-Read characters.
-If nbytes is specified then read at most that many bytes.
+Read bytes.
+If nbytes is specified then read at most that many bytes, otherwise read as many bytes as possible.